Italy: Performance and Competitiveness of Italian Dairy Farms FARM S/STEM

 The group of dairy Farms monitored in the project is not a representative sample of Italian farms but rather a

 The data displayed refer to the 2012 calendar year.
-Sixteen (16) dairy Farms of Northern Italy were included in the project; these are shown on the map below with their respective herd size.
+Sixteen (16) dairy Farms of Northern Italy participate in the project; these are shown on the map below with their respective herd size.

 The bar chart below ranks the dairy Farms based on the number of lactating cows.
 The colour of the first horizontal bar, which measures the number of lactating cows, is based on the destination of the milk produced: blue for Liquid Milk, orange for the production of Grana Padano and green for the production of Parmigiano-Reggiano.

-Performance measurements of dairy Farms in the S/STEMA STALLA project:
+Performance measurements of dairy Farms in the FARM S/STEM project: